giaco6/polysource/README.md

 To load the repaired type definitions, add the generated `.poly/luau/def.modern.luau` to `luau-lsp.types.definitionFiles` in the settings.
 If you don't want the updated syntax, use the `--legacy` flag.

 The `roblox` platform loads Roblox's bundled types.
-To reduce the clutter you do not need, disable globals through `luau-lsp.types.disabledGlobals`, for example:
+To reduce the clutter, disable globals through `luau-lsp.types.disabledGlobals`, for example:
   ```json
   {
     "luau-lsp.types.disabledGlobals": [